localit-io/tiktoken-go/README.md

-## Maintained Version by Localit
+## Maintained version by Localit

 This is an independent fork of [pkoukk/tiktoken-go](https://github.com/pkoukk/tiktoken-go), maintained by the Localit team.

-Due to the original repository being inactive for a long period, we have created a fork here.
-This version includes updates tailored for the latest versions of models and encoder.
+Due to the original repository being inactive for an extended period, we have created this fork.
+This version includes updates tailored for the latest versions of models and encoders.

-We also opened [an issue](https://github.com/pkoukk/tiktoken-go/issues/60) to ask about the project's future before proceeding.
+We also opened [an issue](https://github.com/pkoukk/tiktoken-go/issues/60) to inquire about the project's future before proceeding.

-Our goal is to support all the latest models and encodings.
-We also aim to improve code quality and follow Go best practices and standards.
+Our goal is to keep this library up to date.
+We also aim to improve code quality and follow Go best practices and standards, implement linters, and add better tests and statistics.

 # tiktoken-go